nightscout/nightscout.github.io/docs/uploader/setup.md

 </br>

 !!!info "MOST COMMON ERRORS"
-    The `BRIDGE_PASSWORD` and `BRIDGE_USER_NAME` are NOT visible from within your Dexcom app or online account.
-The values for them are what you entered into your Dexcom mobile app when you VERY FIRST logged into that app however long ago.
-The `BRIDGE_USER_NAME` is not an email address.
     The most common error on initial Nightscout setups is that people incorrectly use an old account or an old password.
-To test your username and password, go to Dexcom's Clarity page (check [here for USA accounts](https://clarity.dexcom.com) and [here for the others](https://clarity.dexcom.eu)) and try logging into your Dexcom account.
-If your account info doesn't let you in, or you don't see data in your Clarity account...then you need to figure out your actual credentials before moving ahead.
+To test your username and password, go to Dexcom's Clarity page (check [here for USA accounts](https://clarity.dexcom.com) and [here for the others](https://clarity.dexcom.eu)) and try logging in to your Dexcom account.
+If your account info isn't valid, or you don't see any data in your Clarity account... you need to figure out your actual credentials before moving ahead.
+See [here](../../troubleshoot/dexcom_bridge/) for troubleshooting tips and information on your Dexcom account.

 !!! note "Password"
     *Some people have had problems with their bridge connecting when their Dexcom passwords are entirely numeric.
 If you have connection issues in that case, try changing your password to something with a mix of numbers and letters.*